sharath291994/CE-fit-analysis/README.md

 ### Installation
 Please follow the steps below to install the Zacros CE utility in your Windows machine:
 1) Download the source code from the Zacros_CE_fit repository and store it in a folder.
-2) In the Windows Command Prompt, change the path to the location where the source code is stored (where pyproject.toml file is available).
+2) In the Windows Command Prompt, change the path to the location of the source code (where pyproject.toml file is available).
-3) Run the following command: "pip install .".
+3) Run the following command: pip install .

 ### Usage
 Please follow the steps below to generate the results using the Zacros CE utility:
 1) Place your AmatBvec.xlsx file in a directory.
 2) In the Windows Command Prompt, change the path to the location of AmatBvec.xlsx file.
-3) Run the following command: "zacros_ce_fit AmatBvec.xlsx --correlation --histograms --stats".
+3) Run the following command: zacros_ce_fit AmatBvec.xlsx --correlation --histograms --stats
-4) Alternatively, you can run the following command: "python -m zacros_ce_fit.cli AmatBvec.xlsx --correlation --histograms --stats".
+4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli AmatBvec.xlsx --correlation --histograms --stats

 ### Options
 The following options are available in the utility: